When you open the reimbursement page, three or two cards are welcoming you, depending on whether you are a current Eva reimbursement customer or not.

 Twenty items that have been the most reimbursed by value in the last eighteen months are listed with their SKU, Quantity, and Amount.
 Please see Figure 13 below.
 You can use the scrollbar to scroll up and down to see all the SKUs.

 It is possible to check the Pricing Actions and Analytics card of each SKU listed.
 To do so, go and click on an SKU, and the related Pricing Actions and Analytics card will pop up.
-Please see Figure 14 below.
+Please see Figure 18 above.

 Most Reimbursed Items by Quantity